 I have been brought up by a herbalist who always taught me that the answers to most problems lie in plants and herbs.
 When I was particularly low through my University degree, I turned to exactly that!
 I made big changes in the way I ate and within months, I was radiant; I would start each day with a green smoothie, eat huge vegetable and bean salads and colorful dinners of root vegetables and pulses.
 I began fermenting foods and replacing sugary snacks with herbal tea or vegetable juices.
 I But the biggest change I noticed came from inside.
 I felt huge changes in my mood when I didn’t eat so well.
 My levels of anxiety would be higher, I would become more irritable, I would feel more lethargic.
 When I was eating well, I felt good inside – refreshed, content, glowing, calmer.

 The idea hit me.
 What if I put together my love for pure, nourishing, healthy, plant based food and my activist grieving?
-What if I use my ingrained herbalism knowledge, my nutritional therapy self-study, and my personal experience to create a safe place for people struggling with their mental health to visit and access easy recipes that will allow them to look after themselves?
+What if I use my ingrained knowledge of herbalism, my nutritional therapy self-study, and my personal experience to create a safe place for people struggling with their mental health to visit and access easy recipes that will allow them to look after themselves?

 So here it is: Food for Thought, a plant based recipe blog for people suffering with their mental health, or for those simply in need of healthy inspiration.
 Each recipe you see on this blog contains not only a plethora of good-for-you ingredients, in all kinds of ways, but my heart and soul too.